Operation Libero: History

 Operation Libero was launched in the aftermath of the acceptance of the Swiss immigration referendum in October 2014 by members of the Swiss Forum on Foreign Policy (foraus), a Zürich-based think tank.
 It aims to promote an open-minded, multicultural and forward-looking Switzerland, as opposed to the national conservative and isolationist approach promoted by the Swiss People's Party (SVP/UDC) and the Campaign for an Independent and Neutral Switzerland (AUNS/ASIN/ASNI).

 In February 2016, Operation Libero emerged as the driving force in the campaign against the referendum on the popular initiative on the effective expulsion of foreign criminals promoted by the SVP/UDC, which was eventually rejected thanks to a large mobilisation in metropolitan areas.
 The innovative and effective campaigning approach raised an unprecedented attention by domestic and foreign media.
 Other successful campaigns were run on referendums related to marriage equality (February 2016), asylum regulations (June 2016), and easier naturalisation for third-generation immigrants (February 2017).

 At the end of August 2022, Operation Libero, together with La Suisse en Europe, Suisseculture, Volt Switzerland, the Association of Swiss Student Bodies (VSS) and the Green Party of Switzerland, founded the Europe Initiative, a civil society alliance aimed at obliging the Federal Council to open negotiations with the EU.

+In late 2025, after Ameti and Manser-Egli announced their intent to step down as co-presidents, president of the Young Liberals Jonas Lüthy and vice-president Melanie Racine offered their candidacy for the co-presidency of Operation Libero to: "Renovate" and "make them liberal again".
+By the media, this was seen as a provocative move as the Young Liberals are seen as more classical liberal in contrast to Operation Libero's social liberalism.